 Shockwave therapy successfully treats a variety of problems and conditions including tendonitis, suspensory ligament desmitis, joints, backs, fractures, lacerations, wounds, bone abnormalities, etc. I have found the decrease in healing time to be very impressive when treating wounds.
 A recent case I initially estimated 4-6 months for healing, but the horse was out of the clinic and on their way home in 45 days.
 The horse raced very successfully.
 I was amazed and pleased with the results.

 Shockwave is a great adjunct therapy when used in conjunction with many other treatment modalities.
-For instance treating a Suspensory or Tendon with PRP or Stem Cell in conjunction with Shockwave.
 I’ll commonly use shockwave on the feet of horses running on hard surfaces in conjunction with corrective shoeing.

 Of course shockwave can't be used in isolation.
 It's important to make a big picture assessment, which may involve corrective shoeing, equipment changes or training modification, thus allowing the horse sufficient time to heal.
 Shockwave therapy is absolutely a great piece of therapy to add to the mix to keep the horse at the top of its game and as pain free as possible for as long as possible.